openshift/microshift/docs/howto_sysconf_watch.md

 To restore the proper IP address setting, reboot the virtual machine so that the address is reset back to normal by the DHCP service.

 ## System-wide Clock Changes
-Log into the virtual machine and run the following commands to simulate a discontinuous system-wide clock change using the `timedatectl` command.
+Log into the virtual machine to simulate discontinuous system-wide clock changes using the `timedatectl` command.

+> MicroShift restarts when the time is adjusted by more than 10 seconds in the past or the future.
+> Smaller time drifts are allowed to avoid unnecessary restarts on regular time adjustments performed by the NTP service.

+### Clock Update with Restart
+Reset the clock with a drift of more than 10 seconds to cause the MicroShift service restart.

 ```bash
 sudo timedatectl set-ntp false